Surraiya/HR-Management-System-SpringBoot/README.md

 ## Contributions

 ### CRUD Operations
-I was responsible for the development of CRUD (Create, Read, Update, Delete) operations for job titles.
+I was responsible for the development of building job titles Rest API and perform a CRUD (Create, Read, Update, Delete) operations using the api.
 This functionality allows efficient management of job titles within the HR system.

 ### Pagination
 To optimize the user experience and enhance data retrieval efficiency, I introduced pagination.
 This feature ensures that users can navigate through large datasets effortlessly.